• Contact Info

 Addresses the business of renewable energy, including opportunities and challenges with renewable electricity, renewable transportation fuels and energy efficiency.
 Topics include energy markets, opportunity identification, life cycle analysis, economic analysis, policy impacts and project financing of sustainable renewable energy business models.
 Formerly ENST 5002.
 Same as MBAX 6930.

-• ENVM 5005 - The Business of Sustainable Energy
+• ENVM 5005 - The Business of Renewable and Sustainable Energy

 Primary Instructor - Spring 2019 / Spring 2020 / Spring 2021 / Spring 2022